RConsortium/IDEA-WG/outputs/conferencebestpractices.md

 ## Diversity and inclusion
 - [ ] There is a prominently displayed Code of Conduct with clear internal guidance
 - [ ] The organising team and volunteers receive training on how to handle Conduct violations
-- [ ] There is a published Diversity and Inclusion statement around any efforts and policies
+- [ ] There is a published Diversity and Inclusion statement around any efforts and policies, including accessibility
 - [ ] Efforts are taken to make the event space able to be navigated with people with mobility issues

 ## Safety